hnlee/jupyter_pandas_zagaku/jupyter_and_pandas.md

 * Version control possible, but git diff hard to read ** Recommendation is to generate .html and .py for git commits ** See: https://svds.com/jupyter-notebook-best-practices-for-data-science/
+* Better suited for scripting and imperative programming

 ### Unit testing